San Bernardino County Transportation Authority: Ontario Connector Project

+However, the project was canceled by the SBCTA board of directors at its December 3, 2025 board meeting due to escalating costs.

 Metrolink San Bernardino Line Double Track Project (Lilac to Rancho)

 The SBCTA is in the process of double-tracking Metrolink's San Bernardino Line from CP Lilac to Rialto station to increase capacity and frequency within San Bernardino County.